-I argue that the many-player $Stag\ Hunt$ (Example 18.2) also has two Nash equilibria: the action profile (Stag, ..., Stag) in which every player joins in the pursuit of the stag, and the profile (Hare, ..., Hare) in which every player catches a hare.
+I argue that the many-player Stag Hunt (Example 20.2) also has two Nash equilibria: the action profile (Stag, ..., Stag) in which every player joins in the pursuit of the stag, and the profile (Hare, ..., Hare) in which every player catches a hare.

-- (Stag,..., Stag) is a Nash equilibrium because each player prefers this profile to that in which she alone chooses Hare.
-(A player is better off remaining attentive to the pursuit of the stag than running after a hare if all the other players remain attentive.) - (Hare,..., Hare) is a Nash equilibrium because each player prefers this profile to that in which she alone pursues the stag.
+- (Stag, ..., Stag) is a Nash equilibrium because each player prefers this profile to that in which she alone chooses Hare.
+(A player is better off remaining attentive to the pursuit of the stag than running after a hare if all the other players remain attentive.) - (Hare, ..., Hare) is a Nash equilibrium because each player prefers this profile to that in which she alone pursues the stag.
 (A player is better off catching a hare than pursuing the stag if no one else pursues the stag.) - No other profile is a Nash equilibrium, because in any other profile at least one player chooses Stag and at least one player chooses Hare, so that any player choosing Stag is better off switching to Hare.
-(A player is better off catching a hare than pursing the stag if at least one other person chases a hare, since the stag can be caught only if everyone pursues it.) - ?
-EXERCISE 28.1 (Variants of the Stag Hunt) Consider two variants of the n-hunter Stag Hunt in which only m hunters, with $2 \le m < n$ , need to pursue the stag in order to catch it.
+(A player is better off catching a hare than pursuing the stag if at least one other person chases a hare, since the stag can be caught only if everyone pursues it.) - ?
+EXERCISE 30.1 (Variants of the Stag Hunt) Consider variants of the n-hunter Stag Hunt in which only m hunters, with $2 \le m < n$ , need to pursue the stag in order to catch it.
 (Continue to assume that there is a single stag.)
-Assume that a captured stag is shared only by the hunters who catch it. - a.
-Assume, as before, that each hunter prefers the fraction 1/n of the stag to a hare.
-Find the Nash equilibria of the strategic game that models this situation. - b.
-Assume that each hunter prefers the fraction 1/k of the stag to a hare, but prefers the hare to any smaller fraction of the stag, where k is an integer with $m \le k \le n$ .
-Find the Nash equilibria of the strategic game that models this situation.
+Assume that a captured stag is shared only by the hunters who catch it.
+Under each of the following assumptions on the hunters' preferences, find the Nash equilibria of the strategic game that models the situation. - a.
+As before, each hunter prefers the fraction 1/n of the stag to a hare. - b.
+Each hunter prefers the fraction 1/k of the stag to a hare, but prefers a hare to any smaller fraction of the stag, where k is an integer with $m \le k \le n$ .